mdn/content/files/en-us/web/api/idbobjectstore/opencursor/index.md

 and, in a separate thread, returns a new {{domxref("IDBCursorWithValue")}} object.
 Used for iterating through an object store with a cursor.

-To determine if the add operation has completed successfully, listen for the results’s `success` event.
+To determine if the add operation has completed successfully, listen for the results's `success` event.

 {{AvailableInWorkers}}